 You need to understand why you have bad posture in the first place and then do what you can to eliminate those factors from your life.
 If you don’t, anything your therapist does in a session will be undone when you return to your normal life.

-SM can definitely help release tight muscles that cause bad posture but you may need to retrain your muscles by doing regular exercises such as Pilates to strengthen your back and core muscles, enabling you to maintain correct positioning.
+Sports massage can definitely help release the tight muscles that cause bad posture but you may need to retrain your muscles to maintain correct positioning by doing regular exercises such as Pilates to strengthen your back and core muscles.

-Each profession has it’s own benefits.
-SM deals with soft tissue, which includes muscle, ligaments, tendons and skin.
-These tissues make up around 70% of the body so SM has a huge part to play.
+Each discipline has its own benefits.
+Sports massage deals with soft tissue, which includes muscles, ligaments, tendons and skin.
+These tissues make up around 70% of the body so sports massage plays a very valuable part in bodily wellbeing.

-A SM therapist uses various skill and tools to manipulate, stretch, de-tone and release these tissues according to the need presented.
+A sports massage therapist uses various skills and techniques to manipulate, stretch, de-tone and release soft tissue, depending on the presenting condition.

-Where a client has issues that fall outside of this ambit, such as joint problems in the spine or hip, a referral will be made to the appropriate profession.
+A patient with issues falling outside the scope of a sports massage, such as joint problems in the spine or hip, a referral will be made to the appropriate healthcare professional.